 Chart volume is usually expressed as the number of shares traded that day.
 It is most useful to view volume indicators compared to the average amount of shares traded for a stock on average.

-For example, if Volume starts to increase dramatically for the stock, we can assume there has been some news, earnings release, or otherwise external factors acting on the stock.
+For example, if volume increases dramatically for the stock, we can assume there has been some news, earnings release, or external factors acting on the stock.

 Look at the chart below for NetFlix (NFLX), a DVD rental “by post/by internet” company.
-Take a close look at Volume and price and what they have in common.
+Please take a close look at volume and price and what they have in common.

 So, what did you see?